 What to Look For in an Employment Attorney

 Step One: Identify Attorneys to Research

-Most people start their search for an employment law attorney by soliciting referrals from friends, family, or co-workers.
+Most people start their search for a Los Angeles employment law attorney by soliciting referrals from friends, family, or co-workers.
 This can be an efficient way to put together a list of attorneys to speak to.

 If you are uncomfortable discussing the situation with friends or family, or if you have no luck asking for referrals, many people begin with databases Avvo, Findlaw, Justia, and even Yelp.
 Identifying reviews for attorneys can be a good way to rule out attorneys who are problematic, non-responsive, or unprofessional.

 Once you have a list of attorneys to research, it is wise to make sure they are registered and in good standing with the state bar where you live.
 You can enter the attorney’s name in the State Bar attorney database to ensure they are not subject to any ongoing disciplinary actions.

 The State Bar database will also tell you where the attorney went to law school, when they graduated, when they became licensed in California, and whether they took time off practicing law (taking “inactive” status), among other things.
 These data points can help you assemble a preliminary picture of the attorney’s competence and experience level.

 The lawyer’s website should provide additional information about their practice.
 What type of claims do they specialize in?
 What types of claims are their biggest settlements or verdicts in?
 Have they won awards and are they respected by their peers?
 Have they participated in ongoing education programs like Trial Colleges?
 Are they members of professional organizations or boards?